svenstaro/miniserve/README.md

                 [default: 8080]

         -P, --no-symlinks
-                Do not follow symbolic links
+                Do not follow symbolic links and prevent them from being followed

             --print-completions <shell>
                 Generate completion file for a shell